 Did you know that many websites on the internet, are being attacked every day?
 These attacks often go unnoticed and are masked as innocent web traffic, which traditional firewalls cannot detect.

-The transition from centralized in-house IT to cloud-based applications and Software-As-A-Service (SaaS) is fundamentally changing the IT security landscape.
+The transition from centralized in-house IT to cloud-based applications and SaaS is fundamentally changing the IT security landscape.
 Enterprises are under constant pressure to protect their data, employees, customers, and corporate image from all kinds of security incidents.
 Traditional network-based firewalls have done a fantastic job in securing the corporate network, computers behind the firewall and the data.
 But unfortunately, such traditional firewalls can no longer keep up.
 Why?

 This is because more employees are now working remote and need to access cloud-based applications.
 Often, they access these applications from their own device.
 Companies offer a bring-your-own-device policy to encourage hybrid and remote work.
 Traditional network-based firewalls will continue to secure the centralized corporate IT network, but they cannot secure the decentralized users and cloud-based applications they are using.